 This tip is to drink lots of water the day before and the day of.

-By drinking enough water, it will keep your skin looking healthy.
+Drinking enough water will keep your skin looking healthy.

-And as you can imagine, this is not good for photoshoots.
+As you can imagine, this is not good for photo shoots.

 14. Get Enough Sleep